IowaBattleship/LiuJiaTong/README.md

 # Get started!

-This project is fully implemented using python, just need to start server/main.py on the server, players/onlookers can connect to start game.
+This project is fully implemented using python(>=3.9.0), just need to start server/main.py on the server, players/onlookers can connect to start game.

 # Contributions